kolarski/s/README.md

 - **📦 Written in [Rust](https://www.rust-lang.org/)**: Delivering memory safety without a garbage collector, thread safety without data races, and abstraction without overhead
 - **🏛️ [Domain Driven Design](https://martinfowler.com/bliki/DomainDrivenDesign.html)**: Focused on core domain logic and complex domain models to solve real developer problems
 - **🧱 [Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html)**: Separation of concerns that makes the codebase modular, testable, and easy to maintain
-- **🚀 Minimal Dependencies**: Lightweight and fast with careful selection of external libraries
+- **🚀 Zero Dependencies**: Completely self-contained with no external libraries, making it lightweight, fast, and secure

 `s` is intentionally designed as a thin wrapper around the robust `screen` utility rather than reimplementing its functionality.
 This approach leverages the stability and feature set of `screen` while providing a dramatically simplified interface for everyday use.